daddydembla007/CMOS-Device-Optimization/README.md

-The Presentations slides covers background, Methodology and Simulation Results
+The Final Presentations slides covers background, Methodology and Simulation Results